 The venue is located in the Westshore business district at 4830 West Kennedy Boulevard, seamlessly accessible by car via I‑275 or I‑75 with secure underground and surface parking on-site.
 From Tampa International Airport (TPA), take Memorial Highway to I‑275 South and exit at West Kennedy Boulevard—taxi or rideshare typically takes about 15–20 minutes.
 Public transit users can reach the venue via HART bus routes (such as Route 2 or 32) stopping nearby, followed by a short walk into the building lobby.

-Practical Rapid Prototyping for Robotics with ROS 2 and Docker is a hands-on course designed to assist developers in building, testing, and deploying robotic applications efficiently.
+Practical Rapid Prototyping for Robotics with ROS 2 & Docker is a hands-on course designed to assist developers in building, testing, and deploying robotic applications efficiently.
 Participants will learn how to containerize robotics environments, integrate ROS 2 packages, and prototype modular robotic systems using Docker for reproducibility and scalability.
-The course emphasizes agility, version control, and collaboration practices suitable for early-stage development and innovation teams within the public sector.
+The course emphasizes agility, version control, and collaboration practices suitable for early-stage development and innovation teams.

 By the end of this training, participants will be able to:

-Apply continuous integration and deployment concepts in robotics pipelines for government applications.
+- Apply continuous integration and deployment concepts in robotics pipelines.

 **Format of the Course**